Table of Contents

 The ‘Justin Johnson Signature’ 3-String Shovel Guitar is a model inspired by the design showcased in Justin Johnson’s viral video, “Crankin’ Up the 3-String Shovel Guitar.”
 Justin Johnson individually handcrafts each of these unique instruments.

 He meticulously handles the soldering, string action adjustment, and thorough testing to guarantee strength, dependability, outstanding tone, and comfortable playability.
-Justin personally selects all the parts and components used in these guitars to ensure you the hardest-hitting shovel you’ll find out there.
+Justin selects all the parts and components of these guitars to ensure you find the hardest-hitting shovel.

 Features of The 3-string Shovel guitar